brint/wordpress-cookbook/CONTRIBUTING.md

 Contribution Guidelines
 =======================

-If you would like to contribute to the Chef Wordpress cookbook, you must open a ticket in [JIRA](http://tickets.opscode.com).
+If you would like to contribute to the Chef WordPress cookbook, you must open a ticket in [JIRA](http://tickets.opscode.com).

 1. Create the ticket in the [COOK] (use "wordpress" for the component)